 At its second sitting on 16 July, the European Parliament voted on von der Leyen’s candidacy, and elected her with 383 votes in favour – nine more than the minimum 374 votes required.

-As Commission President-elect, von der Leyen will now begin to assign portfolios to the each of the 26 other Commissioners appointed by member state governments.
-These Commissioners’ parliamentary hearings will take place in September, and the European Parliament is due to vote on whether or not to confirm the new Commission as a whole during its session of 22–24 October.
+On 10 September, von der Leyen revealed the structure of the new Commission, including the portfolios for each of the 25 other commissioners appointed by member state governments. commissioners will now face parliamentary hearings in September, and the European Parliament is due to vote on whether or not to confirm the new Commission as a whole during its session of 22–24 October.